monsoonmaelstrom/book2/book2.md

 *Two more.
 I need two more.*

 I know next to nothing about owls, but finding them takes long enough that I figure they must have decent range sizes.
 Finally I locate a second, and by the time I’ve finished, I’ve taken a knee and am bracing myself with a hand flat against the rooftop.
 It doesn’t matter that the world is slowly spinning around me.
-I still need another.
+I need another.
 I let my senses expand outward while I keep my vision narrowly focused on my hand in front of me in an effort to still the world.

 *One more.*